Welcome

 Reading

-A reading from the first book of Samuel.
+A reading from the Act of the Apostles.

 Thanks be to God!